quiltdata/quilt/docs/Advanced Features/workflows.md

-From the standpoint of querying engines like Amazon Athena, data that lacks consistency and completeness is extremely difficult to query longitudinally and once again becomes worth less over time, as team members change platforms change, and tribal knowledge is lost.
+From the standpoint of querying engines like Amazon Athena, data that lacks consistency and completeness is extremely difficult to query longitudinally and once again worth less over time, as team members change platforms change, and tribal knowledge is lost.

 ## Use cases